Reinforcing VLMs to Use Tools for Detailed Visual Reasoning Under Resource Constraints: Experiments

 \subsection{Results}

 \paragraph{RL substantially improves VLMs' performance on some high-resolution tasks} As shown in Table~\ref{tab:main-result}, compared to the Qwen2.5-VL-3B baseline, our model achieves 5.7\% overall accuracy improvement on $V*$Bench.
 At the same time, the 3B model trained with GRPO achieves similar performance to the 7B base model, demonstrating greater parameter efficiency given the comparable end-task accuracy.
 However, our approach decreases in-domain performance on the validation set of TextVQA and does not improve results on HR-Bench.
-We will discuss these limitations in section~\ref{analysis}.
+We will discuss these limitations below.

-\paragraph{End-to-end RL is parameter-efficient compared to visual search methods} Compared to some heavily engineered visual search methods, such as SEAL, our GRPO-trained VLM achieves a similar end-task performance on the $V^*$Bench.
-Note that SEAL uses Vicuna-7B as the LLM backbone, whereas our model has only 3 billion parameters, demonstrating superior inference efficiency.
-Our tool use formulation also results in less complexity at inference time: where visual search methods rely on hierarchical search strategies on images, our method calls the zoom tool to the specific relevant ROI only once.
+\paragraph{End-to-end RL is parameter-efficient compared to visual search methods} Compared to heavily engineered visual search approaches such as SEAL, our GRPO-trained VLM achieves comparable end-task performance on $V^*$Bench while being significantly more efficient.
+SEAL uses a 7 billion parameter model, whereas our model is only 3 billion parameters, yielding a smaller memory and computational footprint.
+Additionally, SEAL performs a hierarchical search and requires evaluating an average of 4.65 cropped image regions per query at inference time~\cite{Wang_Ding_Zeng_Zhou_Shen_Luo_Yu_Tao_2025}, resulting in substantial overhead.
+In contrast, our model performs a single targeted zoom-in action per query, yielding a simpler and faster inference process.
+Our tool-use formulation enables the model to efficiently select the most relevant region of interest without needing an explicit search policy at inference.

 \paragraph{Low-resolution training does not generalize to 4K \& 8K images at inference time} Results in Table~\ref{tab:main-result} show that the performance of the model trained after GRPO is indifferent to the base model, suggesting that such performance gains shown on $V^*$Bench are not achieved on higher-resolution tasks, namely the HR-bench 4K and 8K tasks.
-We conjecture that the resolution gap between training and inference makes RL generalize poorly, and our future work will focus on curating training data that is beneficial for models to perform well on ultra-high-resolution tasks.
+We conjecture that the resolution gap between training and inference causes RL to generalize poorly, and our future work will focus on curating training data that supports better performance in these settings.
+We believe this will require incorporating higher-resolution images during training to bridge the resolution gap.